LowTierDeveloper/FYGG/README.md

 Although the proxy itself is invisible to GoGuardian, the launcher is not.
 Beware of opening the launcher when GoGuardian is in use.

 ## Local Installation

 ### Step 1.

 Click the green ``Code`` button in the top right, and click ``Download ZIP``.

 ![github](https://user-images.githubusercontent.com/117882173/205354188-0996bc4f-3cb9-4895-ab01-d05227ca6791.jpg)

+### Step 2.

+Open up the ZIP file you just downloaded, and open the ``index.html`` file in your browser.

+Double-clicking the file should open it in your default browser.